group9ine/variational-autoencoders/README.md

 # WAHriational Autoencoders
 ## Main Notebook
-The most comprehensive notebook is `VAE-Training.ipynb`
+The most comprehensive notebook is `vae/vae-training.ipynb`.

 ## Info on the scripts
 Run `format_all` to perform *cosmetic edits* on all python files in the